chichakabdullayeva/4WARD/README.md

 Our goal is to design a robust vehicle that balances **performance, reliability, and creativity**, inspired by real-world self-driving technology.

 Team photos will be uploaded in the [`t-photos/`](./t-photos/) directory:
-- `team-official.jpg` → Formal team photo
+- `team-official.jpeg` → Formal team photo
-- `team-fun.jpg` → Fun team photo
+- `team-fun.jpeg` → Fun team photo

 ---